 I decided to become a marriage celebrant in September 2017.

-I first started thinking about becoming a marriage celebrant during the marriage equality campaign and popular vote in 2017.
+I began thinking about becoming a marriage celebrant during the marriage equality campaign and popular vote in 2017.

-I was shocked to learn that there were service providers, like wedding cake makers, florists and even marriage celebrants, that were planning to refuse to bake for, arrange flowers for or solemnise vows for, gender diverse couples.
+I was shocked to learn that there were service providers, like wedding cake makers, florists and even marriage celebrants, that were planning to refuse to bake for, arrange flowers for or solemnise vows for, same sex or gender diverse couples.